What Are Static Site Generators?

 Interest in static site generators is growing fast.
 Netlify – a San Francisco-based cloud computing company that offers hosting and serverless backend services for static websites – reports each year on the current state of the SSG landscape with a post about the most popular ten solutions.
 As you can see from the graph below – based on data collected from GitHub activity (how many GitHub stars each SSG accrues) – the category has been gaining momentum in recent years as static sites gain popularity.

 A big part of the recent surge in the popularity of SSGs is that these technologies are much more friendly for developers to work with – and CMSs are quickly falling out of favour.
-According to Stack Overflow’s 2019 Developer Survey results, WordPress is the most dreaded development platform (59.5%) to work with, and Drupal the most dreaded web framework (69.9%).
+According to Stack Overflow’s 2023 Developer Survey results, WordPress is still an admired development platform (13.38%) to work with.

 The fact of the matter is that it’s far easier to create a brand new site from scratch with an SSG than it is with a CMS like WordPress.
 SSGs have more flexibility, product development has better workflow, and developers can use the tools they like.
 Combined with the improved speed, security and performance of static sites, this all contributes to the rising popularity of SSGs.